SummerOfCode2020/week-06-homework-10-10-10-challenge/README.md

 ## Instructions

+This is basic sample excercies only.
+There is not solid logic to anything.
+Just fun'ish excercies.
+The "Do-re-mi-fa-so-la-ti" of programming.
+Singers do silly practices.
+Now you do to.

 - Fork the repo
 - Clone your personal copy of the repo
 - Install node modules and run tests using a command such as `npm install test`